viorel-anghel/pgdump-kubernetes/README.md

  Warning  FailedMount         3m44s  kubelet                  Unable to attach or mount volumes: unmounted volumes=[data], unattached volumes=[data kube-api-access-...]: timed out waiting for the condition
 ```

-The problem is that we are mounting the same volume in the pod created by the deplyment and also in the pod created by the cronjob and the access mode is `ReadWriteOnce`.
+The problem is that we are mounting the same volume in the pod created by the deployment and also in the pod created by the cronjob and the access mode is `ReadWriteOnce`.
 You will see this only when those pods are on different nodes since the ReadWriteOnce acces mode means the volume can be mounted only once per node.

 One simple solutions will be to use `ReadWriteMany` but this is not supported by some storage classes, like DigitalOcean for example.
 Another way will be to give up the deployment pod which is really useful only when you want to do a database restore or for testing, debugging, verifying.

-Yet another solution will be to force the cronjob pods to be spawned on the same node as the deployment pod.
-This is using the fact that RWO means once per node (not ince per pod!).
+Yet another solution will be to force the cronjob pods to be created on the same node as the deployment pod.
+This is using the fact that RWO means once per node, not once per pod!.
 Thus we can use inter-pod affinity, as shown in the section `affinity` from the file `helm/template/cronjob.yml`.

 ## Improvments TBD